linode/apl-docs/docs/for-ops/how-to/clone-apl.md

 3. Navigate to the `Maintenance` page in the left menu bar.

-4. Click the `Download APL values` link.
+4. Click the `Download Values` link.

 5. The values should be in your `Downloads` folder.